gospodinp/torei-rpg/rules.md

 #### How to Think about Dice

-Lots of small dice can win you the stakes, but they're more likely to cause [Fallout].
+Lots of small dice can win you the stakes, but they're more likely to harm you.
 It's true that `3`{.d4} can total up to 12 just as `2`{.d6} can, but needing 3 dice to respond instead of 2 increases your [Fallout].
 So having that fistful of `#`{.d4} can win you the stakes, but you will pay for it later!

 #### How to Think about Fallout

 Fallout also has a die-size element to it, keyed to the type of conflict you're engaged in.
 The smaller dice used for the non-violent conflict types make it more likely that some of them will come up 1, earning you an [Experience].
 We learn more consistently by talking or doing than we do by fighting, after all!

-### How to Think about Changing The Game
+#### How to Think about Changing The Game

 The original name for changing the game was "escalation", and that still confuses a lot of people who are new to Dogs or its offshoots.